cloudyskaisss/asciiquarium-install/README.md

 # asciiquarium-install
-Automatically install asciiquarium in linux systems
+Automatically install asciiquarium in Debian or Ubuntu systems.

 To use this tool, simply cd into the repository and execute the following command: